oracle/tribuo/docs/FAQs.md

 In short, the configuration sets the parameters for an object (e.g. hyperparameters, data scaling, and random seed).
-The provenance is the configuration plus the information gathered from the specific run that created the model/dataset/evaluation (e.g. the number of features, the number of samples, the timestamp of the data file, and the number of times that the Trainer's RNG has been used).
+The provenance is the configuration plus the information gathered from the specific run that created the model/dataset/evaluation (e.g., the number of features, the number of samples, the timestamp of the data file, and the number of times that the Trainer's RNG has been used).

 The provenance is a superset of configurations.
 You can convert a provenance object into a set of configurations, one for each of its constituent parts.
-In contrast, the configuration cannot be converted into a provenance without executing the code (e.g. loading the dataset or training the model) as, otherwise, it won't know the run-specific information.
+In contrast, the configuration cannot be converted into a provenance without executing the code (e.g., loading the dataset or training the model) as, otherwise, it won't know the run-specific information.

+### How do I know what I can configure in a class?

+Tribuo's configurable classes all implement `com.oracle.labs.mlrg.olcut.config.Configurable` and classes which implement this can have (possibly private) fields annotated with `@com.oracle.labs.mlrg.olcut.config.Config` denoting they can be set by the configuration system.
+Fields in superclasses can also be set by the configuration provided the superclass also implements `Configurable`.
+You can find out what fields are configurable either by inspecting the source on [GitHub](https://github.com/oracle/tribuo) or by running the `com.oracle.labs.mlrg.olcut.config.DescribeConfigurable` utility and handing it a configurable class name.
+This utility can produce an example configuration snippet in any of OLCUT's supported configuration languages.
+For more details see Tribuo's configuration tutorial.

 ### What's the difference between a DataSource and a Dataset?

 A `DataSource` performs the inbound ETL step from the source data on disk or from a database.
-It's responsible for featurising the data (e.g. converting text into bigram counts), reading the ground truth outputs, and creating the `Example`s to contain the features and outputs.
+It's responsible for featurising the data (e.g., converting text into bigram counts), reading the ground truth outputs, and creating the `Example`s to contain the features and outputs.
 A `DataSource` can be lazy; it doesn't require that all examples be in memory at once (although in practice